ExgnoRepos/2413-RxJS-Lab/README.md

 cd 2413-RxJS-Lab
 npm install
 ```
-To ensure that everything is installed correctly, run the `test.ts` file like this, whichs should produce the output 20 30 40
+To ensure that everything is installed correctly, run the `test.ts` file like this, which should produce the output 20 30 40

 ```console
 tsc test.ts